easytarget/esp32-cam-webserver/API.md

    ```

 Once the websocket is open, you may also send commands and data to the server.
 Commands are sent with help of the `ws.send(command)` function where the `command` is to be a binary Uint8Array.
 The first byte of this
-array reflects the command code while the rest of bytes can host addtional parameters of the command.
+array reflects the command code while the rest of bytes can host additional parameters of the command.

 The following commands are supported:

-'s' - starts the stream.
-Once the comamand is issued, the server will start pushing the frames to the client
+- 's' - starts the stream.
+Once the command is issued, the server will start pushing the frames to the client
         according to the camera settings.
 The server will switch to the video mode.
-'p' - similar to the previous command but there will be only one frame taken and pushed to the client.
+- 'p' - similar to the previous command but there will be only one frame taken and pushed to the client.
 The
-      server will swicth to the photo mode.
+        server will switch to the photo mode.
-'u' - similar to the previous two commands.
+- 'u' - similar to the previous two commands.
 The server will either start stream or take a still photo,
         depending on the current mode of the server.
-'t' - terminates the stream.
+- 't' - terminates the stream.
 Only makes sense after 's' or 'u' commands.
-'c' - tells the server that this websocket will be used for PWM control commands.
+- 'c' - tells the server that this websocket will be used for PWM control commands.
-'w' - writes the PWM duty value to the pin.
+- 'w' - writes the PWM duty value to the pin.
 This command has additional parameters passed in the bytes of the
         `command` array, as follows:

       byte0 - 'w' - code of the command
       byte1 - pin number.
 If you use the ESP32CAM-DEV board, the available pins are usually limited to 4,
               12, 13 and 33.
 The 4th pin is connected to the flash lamp so you can control the lamp brightness
               by sending value to this pin via the websocket.
 Pin 33 is connected to the onboard LED.
 So, only
-              12 and 13 are the ones you can use, provided taht you also use the SD card for storage.
+              12 and 13 are the ones you can use, provided that you also use the SD card for storage.
               if you use the internal LittleFS for storage, you may be able to use other pins otherwise
               utilized by the SD card interface.
       byte2 - send 1 for servo mode and 2 for any other PWM.